What is Anomaly Detection?

 This type of system can also be used to complement other rule-based systems, such as those that monitor machine speeds or employee fatigue levels.

-Anomaly detection systems are increasingly being used in industrial settings such as factories and power plants due to their ability to improve worker safety by identifying potential hazards before they cause accidents.
+Anomaly detection solutions are increasingly being used in industrial settings such as factories and power plants due to their ability to improve worker safety by identifying potential hazards before they cause accidents.

-Data driven detection is generally the better choice since it uses machine learning to identify anomalies and triggers alerts.
+Data-driven detection is generally the better choice since it uses machine learning to identify anomalies and trigger alerts.
+This approach provides flexibility and scalability, making it ideal for real-time anomaly detection in complex environments.

 As soon as an anomaly is detected, such as a breach of safety protocols in the workplace, the system immediately creates an event and informs the relevant authorities of this event.